qazbnm456/awesome-web-security/README.md

 * [IPObfuscator](https://github.com/OsandaMalith/IPObfuscator) - Simple too to convert the IP to a DWORD IP by [@OsandaMalith](https://github.com/OsandaMalith).
 * [wpscan](https://github.com/wpscanteam/wpscan) - WPScan is a black box WordPress vulnerability scanner by [@wpscanteam](https://github.com/wpscanteam).
 * [JoomlaScan](https://github.com/drego85/JoomlaScan) - Free software to find the components installed in Joomla CMS, built out of the ashes of Joomscan by [@drego85](https://github.com/drego85).
+* [XSStrike](https://github.com/UltimateHackers/XSStrike) - XSStrike is a program which can fuzz and bruteforce parameters for XSS.
+It can also detect and bypass WAFs by [@UltimateHackers](https://github.com/UltimateHackers).
+* [xssor2](https://github.com/evilcos/xssor2) - XSS'OR - Hack with JavaScript by [@evilcos](https://github.com/evilcos).

 <a name="tools-penetrating"></a>
 ### Penetrating